apache/lucene/lucene/MIGRATE.md

 ### Weight#scorer, Weight#bulkScorer and Weight#scorerSupplier contract

 With the introduction of intra-segment query concurrency support, a `Scorer`, `ScorerSupplier` or `BulkScorer` may be requested multiple times for the same `LeafReaderContext` instance as part of a single search call.
+That may happen concurrently from separate threads each searching a specific doc id range of the segment.
 `Weight` implementations that rely on the assumption that a scorer, bulk scorer or scorer supplier for a given `LeafReaderContext` is requested once per search need updating.